 Contracting Senior Therapist

-Kelsey Keebler is a Licensed Professional Counselor with over a decade of clinical experience specializing in eating disorders, anxiety, trauma, relational concerns, and working with couples and families.
-She brings a depth of expertise shaped by years of work across levels of care, including serving as Site Director at one of the nation’s most well-respected higher levels of care eating disorder treatment facilities.
-In this role, Kelsey worked closely with individuals, couples, and families navigating severe and longstanding eating disorders, as well as the emotional, relational, and identity-based challenges that often accompany them.
+Kelsey Keebler is a Licensed Professional Counselor with over a decade of clinical experience specializing in eating disorders, anxiety, trauma, relational concerns, and depression.
+She brings a depth of expertise shaped by years of work across levels of care, including serving as Site Director at one of the nation’s most well-respected higher levels of care treatment facilities.
+In this role, Kelsey worked closely with individuals and families navigating severe and longstanding eating disorders, as well as the emotional, relational, and identity-based challenges that often accompany them.

 Kelsey has extensive training in trauma treatment and is trained in Cognitive Processing Therapy (CPT), an evidence-based approach for working with PTSD and trauma-related symptoms.
 Her work is grounded in a deep understanding of how trauma impacts the nervous system, relationships, and one’s sense of self.
-She also integrates Internal Family Systems (IFS), parts work, inner child healing, and attachment-focused approaches to help clients heal the underlying wounds that contribute to patterns of disconnection, self-criticism, and disordered eating.
+She also integrates parts work and attachment-focused approaches to help clients heal the underlying wounds that contribute to patterns of disconnection, self-criticism, and relationship problems.

 Licensed Associate Professional Counselor